Performance of Ghanaian players named in 55-man provisional squad ahead of final World Cup squad announcement

 Majeed Ashimeru played 90 minutes in Anderlecht’s 3-2 win against Lierse.

-The midfielder has 10 appearances for Anderlecht this season and has scored two goals with two assist.
+The midfielder has 10 appearances for Anderlecht this season and has scored two goals with two assists.

 Joseph Painstil saw 67 minutes of action for Genk in their 1-0 win against Westerlo.
 Paintsil has six goals, five assists in 13 appearances in the ongoing campaign